 Director of Loss Control, Public Entity Partners

-George Dalton was recently named Director of Loss Control for Public Entity Partners (TN risk pools similar to the PennPRIME Trusts) after serving as Assistant Director of Loss Control since 2006.
+George Dalton was recently named Director of Loss Control for Public Entity Partners (Tennessee risk management trusts similar to PennPRIME) after serving as Assistant Director of Loss Control since 2006.
 In his previous role, George managed the training program, spearheaded the launch of the online training platform, developed the department’s cyber risk management checklist and training, and refined the risk control surveys conducted by the property conservation and casualty loss control consultant teams.
 George is a native of Nashville and a graduate of Tennessee State University.
 He received his Master’s Degree in City Management from East Tennessee State University.
 Prior to working for PEP, he served as the Assistant to the City Manager and Human Resources Director for the City of Alcoa, TN.

 Loss Control Consultant, Municipal Association of South Carolina (MASC)